 - 2018 – Skilled Nursing Facility Value-Based Purchasing Program (SNFVBP): This program concentrates on better patient outcomes and rewards skilled nursing facilities with incentives for quality patient care and hospital readmission reductions.

-The Argument for Value Based Care Reimbursement
+The Argument for Value-Based Care Reimbursement

-Value based care reimbursement is set to replace the fee-for-service model across the board this year, which is why revenue cycle management outsourcing, as well as other kinds of outsourcing, may be surging.
+Value-based care reimbursement is set to replace the fee-for-service model across the board this year, which is why revenue cycle management outsourcing, as well as other kinds of outsourcing, may be surging.

-Key strategies needed to thrive under the value based revenue model include:
+Key strategies needed to thrive under the value-based revenue model include:

-- Understanding the more unique requirements if you are part of an ACO, and APM or are affected by MIPS, to record quality of care information for each model.
+- Understanding the more unique requirements if you are part of an ACO, and APM or are affected by MIPS, to record the quality of care information for each model.

 - Accurate data analytics produced by intuitive software and experts.